GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Corner plot: Single disc fit

 \section{Corner plot: Single disc fit}

-\autoref{fig:datafitmcmc_single} shows the corner plot for the fit to the \gaiawise{}[RC] dataset, for the case assuming only one disc component.
-Here we fit for the scale-length, scale-height and flare parameter only (see Model 1 in \autoref{tab:bestfitdatamodel}).
-The residuals for this fit are shown in \autoref{fig:residuals_phiz_singdisc} in $\phi$-\zgal{} projection for the inner (3$<$\rgal{}$<$10.5 kpc) and the outer disc regions (9.5$<$\rgal{}$<$14.5 kpc).
-Compared to the residuals for the double disc case shown in \autoref{fig:residuals_phiz_inner}, \& \autoref{fig:residuals_phiz_outer}, this model does not fit the disc well across all \rgal{}, and is especially problematic in the outer disc region.
+Figure \ref{fig:datafitmcmc_single} shows the corner plot for the fit to the \gaiawise{}[RC] dataset, for the case assuming only one disc component.
+Here we fit for the scale length, scale height and flare parameter only (see Model 1 in \autoref{tab:bestfitdatamodel}).
+The residuals for this fit are shown in Fig. \ref{fig:residuals_phiz_singdisc} in $\phi$-\zgal{} projection for the inner (3$<$\rgal{}$<$10.5 kpc) and the outer disc regions (9.5$<$\rgal{}$<$14.5 kpc).
+Compared to the residuals for the double disc case shown in Fig. \ref{fig:residuals_phiz_inner}, \& Fig. \ref{fig:residuals_phiz_outer}, this model does not fit the disc well across all \rgal{}, and is especially problematic in the outer disc region.